 Many believe that the invention of potato chips happened by chance.
 There are many legends about it, the most frequently mentioned are two, both of them involving a colored cook, George Crum, and his sister, Catherine ‘Aunt Katie’ Wicks.

-The fussy customer.
+A fussy customer.

 The most popular legend tells that chips were invented thanks to a fussy customer: he kept insisting that the fries he was served were too thick.
 After many attempts to please him, the cook, George Crum, cut the potatoes so thin that, once fried, they became crisp.

-The true origins of potato chips.
+The true history of potato chips.

 As already said, the two stories mentioned in the previous paragraph, although quite famous, are just legends, since there is no evidence to prove them.
 Colorful anecdotes, possibly created by some newspapers to attribute the origins of potato chips to Saratoga Springs.
 It’s important to remember that George Crum always kept a very low profile about these stories, letting them spread but avoiding any comment, at least officially.
 So, it’s no coincidence that he never patented his invention.